blockchainian/cli/README.md

 su      <session>       - Change session.

 A tag can refer to a topic (e.g. array) or a company (e.g. amazon).
-A keyword can be anything or a tag.
+A keyword can be anything (including a tag).
+Commands and options can be completed by <TAB>.
 ```
 Control+D to exit.